staceythood/Mission_to_Mars/README.md

 ## Step 1 - Scraping

-Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

-* Created a Jupyter Notebook file called `mission_to_mars.ipynb` and used this to complete all of your scraping and analysis tasks.
-The following outlines what you need to scrape.
+* Created a Jupyter Notebook file called `mission_to_mars.ipynb` and used this to complete all scraping and analysis tasks using BeautifulSoup, Pandas, and Requests/Splinter.

 ### NASA Mars News